MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/faq.md

 ## I did not receive an alert email.
 What happened?

 - After you [create an alert](alerts-management.md#create-an-alert), you will receive your first alert the next morning.
-We are working on sending you a confirmation email right away.
+We are working on sending you a confirmation email right away (coming soon).
 - We don't send an email when there isn't something important enough to alert you about.
 - Please [sign in](alerts-management.md#sign-in-to-the-app) to your account to verify if you had created an alert.